 The third is that there are lots of different ways to measure the quality of protein.
 Each protein-rich food, processed or natural, is defined by a source.
 This source can be rated based on its quality.
 It’s not just about the number of grams in a serving.
 That’s why there’s no universal consensus on ‘the best source of protein’ or ‘the best protein food’.
 For example, the rate at which your body can actually absorb different types of protein is essential.
 Protein digestion is a hot topic in the fitness and nutrition space.
 Knowing which protein sources our body can digest, absorb, and synthesise the best is at the forefront of understanding maximal and efficient nutrition plans for athletes.

 But this isn’t a science lesson.
 You just want to know where you should get your protein from in your food.
 And how you can increase it in your diet.

 Natural, high protein sources to opt for are eggs, milk, chicken, fish, beef, soy, rice, and quinoa.
-Yogurt, beans, and legumes are good options too.
+Yoghurt, beans, and legumes are good options too.

 Below is a breakdown of how many grams of protein are in a single serving of each food.
-Just remember, that number alone is not the full picture.
+Just remember, that number alone is not the complete picture.

 One egg contains around 6g of protein.

 One glass of whole milk contains 8g of protein.

 One chicken breast contains around 45g of protein.